kusmour/pradeep1288.github.com/_posts/2014-03-10-travelling.md

 * Learned to be more patient
 * Learned to love life and make the best out of it.

 and there are many more reasons.
-It keeps me ticking.
+It just keeps me ticking.

 >If you’re twenty-two, physically fit, hungry to learn and be better, I urge you to travel – as far and as widely as possible.
 Sleep on floors if you have to.
 Find out how other people live and eat and cook.
 Learn from them – wherever you go. ~ Anthony Bourdain